ranhershko/devops-it-all/ansible/roles/prometheus-env/README.md

 Requirements
 ------------

-The prometheus helm install from local devops-it-all/helm/prometheus dir
+The prometheus helm installation is done from local devops-it-all/helm/prometheus dir
 Using:
 1) ansible terraform module
 2) terraform helm provider